ryt/runapp/README.md

 ##### Step 1

-After downloading the repo, create an alias to `runapp.py` in your bash settings or create a symlink to it in your local binary (`bin`) directory.
+Clone the project.
+Then create an alias to `runapp.py` to make it accessible as `runapp` in your terminal.

-> Replace `{install}` with the path to your clone directory in the following examples.
+There are 2 options of doing this shown below.
+Replace *{install}* with the path to your clone directory in the following examples.

-Option 1: Adding an alias to bash.
-Depending on your system the file could be: *~/.bashrc*, *~/.bash_aliases*, or *~/.bash_profiles*.
+Option 1: Adding an alias in your bash config.

+>Depending on your system the file could be: *~/.bashrc*, *~/.bash_aliases*, or *~/.bash_profiles*.

 ```console
 alias runapp='{install}/runapp/runapp.py'
 ```

-Option 2: Creating a symbolic link to the binary directory.
+Option 2: Creating a symbolic link and adding it to the binary directory.

 ```console
 ln -s {install}/runapp/runapp.py /usr/bin/runapp
 ```
+> The proper binary directory may differ based on your system.
+It could be */usr/bin*, */usr/local/bin*, */usr/opt/bin*, etc...

 ##### Step 2
-After creating an alias to `runapp`, create or copy the `runapp.conf` file to your app directory and configure the settings.
+After creating an alias to `runapp`, create or copy the `runapp.conf` file to your app directory for each app you want to manage and configure the settings.

-Edit `runapp.conf` settings.

 ```console
 vi runapp.conf
 ```

-Modify the options you want for your app.
+Modify the specific options you want for your app.

 ```ini
 {